Scheduling & Cron Jobs

 See the full list of timezones for all supported values.

-When you deploy your project with daita push, the CLI:
+When you deploy with daita push, schedules are:

 $ daita push